ghyoun/potato_films/README.md

 ## Deliverables

-Submit a pull request with frequent commits and descriptive commit messages.
+Email your work to credentials@ga.co.
+Your repository should include frequent commits and descriptive commit messages.

 ---